Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 The planets come next, starting with the two biggest ones, Jupiter and Saturn.
 However, it is frustrating to observe or photograph them because your telescope will move slightly and may even shake.
 Also, these objects are so bright that it is difficult to see fine details.

-Beginner astronomy is possible with only a small telescope.
+Astronomy for beginners is possible with only a small telescope.
 You’ll start by observing these easy targets and learning more about them.
 Later on, a larger telescope will be needed to see more details and allow you to study even more distant objects.

 Preparing for Your Stargazing Adventure: Essential Equipment and Tools